 APrf David Radford

-Dr David Radford is Associate Professor (Sociology) and Research Degree Coordinator, UniSA Justice and Society.
+Dr David Radford is Associate Professor (Sociology) and Graduate Research Coordinator, School of Society and Culture, College of Education, Behavioural and Social Sciences.
 David's research focuses on mobilities, identities and social change.

 David investigates migration, diversity and interculturality in rural/regional and urban Australia.
 His research emphasises the importance of the micro, everyday lived experiences of migration, multiculturalism and interculturalism while drawing on macro factors impacting these experiences.
 David is Lead CI for an Australian Research Council (ARC) Linkage Grant LP250100048 (2025-2029) “Whole-of-Community approaches to regional migration, settlement & retention" which will explore the attraction and retention of international migrants and refugees in rural and regional Australia.
 Other recent research includes a European Commission, Erasmus+ Programme, Jean Monnet Project exploring how the Council of Europe’s Intercultural Cities (ICC) model and interculturalism is being implemented in different regions of the world (Australia/Canada/Spain).
 David has previously researched local government leadership in managing/promoting diversity, and how Hazaras from Afghanistan negotiate their multiple identities as 'Aussie Afghans'.